 Sheena Sharp

 Biography: Sheena Sharp is an architect with more than 25 years of experience in the field.
-She is a member of the Ontario Association of Architects (OAA), and has held several positions including president, treasurer, various vice-president roles, and 12 years on the governing council.
+She is a member of the Ontario Association of Architects (OAA), and has held several positions in the organization, including president, treasurer, various vice-president roles, and 12 years on the governing council.
 She has served on additional boards, including for the OAA’s insurance company, Pro-Demnity, and for District 2030, a private-public initiative focused on reducing greenhouse gas emissions from buildings.
 She is the founder of Coolearth Architecture, a firm focused on designing low-carbon buildings, where she has worked for 16 years, according to her LinkedIn.
 Sharp previously ran for the Don Valley West council seat in 2022, finishing in second place out of four candidates.
 She also ran as the Green Party candidate in the ward’s 2022 provincial election, finishing in fourth place.

 Jason Stevens

-Platform: Little information is available about Stevens’s platform, though in a brief YouTube video, he highlighted transit, safety, and housing as areas of focus.
+Platform: Stevens appears to have launched a campaign website, but it does not include a platform at this time.
+In a brief YouTube video, he highlighted transit, safety, and housing as areas of focus.
 In a September interview with the Leaside Residents Association, Stevens said plans for new housing should avoid high concentrations of high-rises within a small area.
 He also said he plans to preserve small businesses within the community, but has not elaborated on any of these plans.

 Lesley Stoyan

 Biography: Lesley Stoyan is a culinary nutritionist and co-founder of The AppleTree Group, a non-profit that promotes urban health, food security, and access to public space.
-She is also the owner of Daily Apple, described as a “food and lifestyle education group” that hosted yoga events and more.
+She is also the owner of Daily Apple, a “food and lifestyle education group” that has hosted yoga events and more.
 She has been involved in multiple initiatives, including a community garden in Davisville and starting a farmers market in Eglinton Park.
 According to her site, she has organized educational programs about food security in public and private schools.

 Daniel Trayes